RetroReversing/retroReversing/pages/About.md

 - introduction
 editlink: /About.md
 updatedAt: 12th May 2020
-twitterimage: https://www.retroreversing.com/public/Articles/Why reverse engineer retroreversing.com.jpg
+twitterimage: https://www.retroreversing.com/public/Articles/Why Reverse Engineer Games retroreversing.com.jpg
+redirect_from:
+  -  /retrogame-archeology
 ---

 If you have arrived at this page you may have a few questions such as why does RetroReversing.com even exist?